-About This Orbit:
+About This Orbit: Lavinia Williams

-Lavinia Williams was born in 1916, into a family of six children in Philadelphia, Pennsylvania.
-Her family ended up moving to Portsmouth, Virginia, and eventually Brooklyn, New York, which was where she spent most of her childhood.
+Lavinia Williams was born in 1916 into a family of six children in Philadelphia, Pennsylvania.
+Her family ended up moving to Portsmouth, Virginia and eventually Brooklyn, New York, which was where she spent most of her childhood.
 While in Virginia, Williams began taking dance classes at the age of three from her grandmother, who worked at a dance studio.
 The prejudice of the South didn’t allow Williams to dance alongside white children in the studio, so she had to take private lessons.

 In 1936, Williams was invited to sketch dancers during a rehearsal of Eugene Von Grona’s American Negro Ballet.
 After this introduction, Lavinia was asked to join the company by Von Grona himself.
-She stayed with the American Negro Ballet for three years, dancing in multiple performances, including the Von Grona Swing Ballet’s performance of Lew Leslie’s “Blackbirds of 1939”, and Firebird as the 13th princess.
+She stayed with the American Negro Ballet for three years, dancing in multiple performances, including the Von Grona Swing Ballet’s performance of Lew Leslie’s Blackbirds of 1939 and Firebird as the 13th princess.

-Lavinia took leave of de Mille’s Negro Unit of Ballet Theaer to dance with Dunham’s company, performing in shows such as broadway musical ”Cabin in the Sky”, and the films ”Stormy Weather” and ”Carnival of Rhythm.”
+Lavinia took leave of de Mille’s Negro Unit of Ballet Theatre to dance with Dunham’s company and to perform in shows, such as Broadway musical Cabin in the Sky, and the films Stormy Weather and Carnival of Rhythm.
 After dancing with the company for five and a half years, in 1945, Williams helped found the first Katherine Dunham School at Caravan Hall on 59th Street.
-She taught there for a year, and then went to Europe with Noble Sissle’s revival of “Shuffle Along” for the U.S.O. tour.
-She performed one of the dancing roles that Josephine Baker had initiated in the original production, later meeting Baker during a performance in Brussels.
+She taught there for a year and then went to Europe with Noble Sissle’s revival of Shuffle Along for a USO tour.
+She performed one of the dancing roles that Josephine Baker had originated, later meeting Baker during a performance in Brussels.